 3. Sales cycles are incredibly long

-When you are selling to hospitals, the first thing anybody tells you is that the sales cycles are very long.
+When selling to hospitals, everybody will tell you that the sales cycles are very long.
 I am going to dedicate a future blog post to this.
 The reality is that there is not much you can do about this, but you have to factor this into your business model.

 Therefore, if you have a business that sells into other industries, expect that selling to healthcare will take 50-100% longer and build this into your business plan.